JasoBD/prueba-tecnica-konecta/README.md

 ## What is the application about?

-It is a native php application with a full PHP web framework that is lightweight, fast, flexible and secure.
+It is a native php application with a full web framework that is light, fast, flexible and secure.

 This repository contains the source code of a web application using MVC, a complete script to bring the quality and the code to a more modern version. while still keeping intact many of the things that have made people love the framework over the years.